theforeman/foreman_ansible_inventory/README.md

     foreman_hostgroup_myapp_webtier_datacenter1

-Furthermore groups can be created on the fly using the *group_patterns* variable in *foreman.ini* so that you can build up hierarchies using parameters on the hostgroup.
+Furthermore ansible groups can be created on the fly using the *group_patterns* variable in *foreman.ini* so that you can build up hierarchies using parameters on the hostgroup and host variables.

 Lets assume you have a host that is built using this nested hostgroup: